WALL OF SHEEP

 Traditionally, the Wall of Sheep is an interactive demonstration of what can happen when network users let their guard down.
 We passively observe the traffic on a network, looking for evidence of users logging into email, web sites, or other network services without the protection of encryption.
 Those we find get put on the Wall of Sheep as a good-natured reminder that a malicious person could do the same thing we did . . . with far less friendly consequences.
 More importantly, we strive to educate the “sheep” we catch to prevent leaks in the future.

-Now I use the term Wall of Sheep to denote the list of security issues that were “passively” observed when I was enjoying my security research as well as ethical hacking.
+Now I use the term Wall of Sheep to denote the list of security issues that were “passively” observed when I am enjoying my security research as well as ethical hacking.

 SHEEPS I CAUGHT